-Concerning the 23 alerts related to quality and safety defects, one referred to contamination of a cord blood bag, while 22 were related to sperm donors who may transmit genetic diseases.
+Concerning the 30 alerts related to quality and safety defects, they were related to sperm donors who may transmit genetic diseases.
 In the latter case, authorities limited further distribution and use of the concerned substances.

 These rapid alerts led to the following types of preventive/corrective actions: